How to Cite a Song in 3 Formats: APA, MLA, and Chicago!

 The format for full citations is:

-Artist’s Last Name, First Name.
+Artist or Group.
 “Song Title.”
 Album Title, Record Label, Year.
-URL or Streaming Service.
+Platform or URL.

 Example: